vynguyent/DSI-Capstone/Proposals/preliminary_proposals.md

 ## Presentation
 I hope to create a web app to allow users to input a company URL on crunchbase and able to return my prediction.
 Or users can sign up to receive one company's recommendation per day

+Or perhaps, investors can input their names and I can recommend start-ups that might suit their "taste"

 ## Data
 I'm planning to scrape primarily from Crunchbase, but I think I might get some great info from angelist and incubators' sites too.
 - Crunchbase